8143267917/MY-project-1/README.md

-THIS IS MY FIRST PROJECT
+THIS IS MY FIRST PROJECT-
-it shows the hello world.
+it shows the hello world-
+using of two programs-